 Dave and Monica married in 1997 (they lived in Utah at that time, but travelled back to Nashville and Vine Street Christian Church for the wedding).
 Monica had received her Associates Degree at Nashville Tech in Computer-Aided Drafting, and when they moved to Utah, she worked at the architectural firm where her dad was a partner.
 Their first child, Noah, was born in 2000.

 Dave and Monica had their second child, Reese, in 2009.
-Reese is in 2nd grade.
-She loves swimming, singing, gymnastics, and Minecraft.
-Noah is a junior at Marana High School, where he was the starting OLT for the varsity football team (and made 3rd team state).
-He enjoys video gaming, flying, and hopes to go to college in engineering.
-In addition to being the family’s activity coordinator and taxi driver, Monica volunteers at Reese’s school and on the church’s A/V team, and she enjoys scrapbooking, reading, and watching TV (she and Dave are huge “Survivor” fans).
+Reese is in 5th grade.
+She loves theater, not to mention her iPad.
+Noah is a sophomore at University of Colorado, Boulder, working toward an aerospace engineering degree.
+He enjoys snow boarding, and video gaming.
+In addition to being the family’s activity coordinator and taxi driver, Monica volunteers at Reese’s school and on the church’s A/V team, and she enjoys scrap-booking, doing puzzles, and watching TV (she and Dave are huge “Survivor” fans).

 They are grateful in so many ways for their parents, and to their church family in Marana, where they hope to be for many years to come.